Waterfalls (TLC song): Stooshe version

 British girl band Stooshe recorded "Waterfalls" in November 2012.
 The band turned the track's rap, performed by Lisa Lopes, into a three-part harmony.
 A music video was released alongside the recording, which included a cameo from the two surviving members of TLC, Rozonda Thomas and Tionne Watkins.
 The music video featured Stooshe in a warehouse, standing on the top of a stage made of graffitied scaffolding.
 A group of modern and breakdancers performed below, acting out the storyline of the lyrics.
 Coloured water was used during the music video, and was sprayed over the set and dancers during the chorus of the song.
 Green Screen technology was also used on some of the lower scaffolding, to make it look like the graffiti was moving.
-Stooshe later "disowned" their cover of Waterfalls, claiming that recording their version of the song wasn't their decision, and "wasn't supposed to happen."
+Stooshe later "disowned" their cover of "Waterfalls", claiming that recording their version of the song was not their decision and "wasn't supposed to happen."